marcglasberg/asyncredux.com/react/tutorial/the-basic-ui.md

 </TabItem>
 </Tabs>

-As you can see above, the `sendInputToStore` function is called when the user presses `Enter` or clicks the "Add" button.
-This function uses the `useStore` hook to get the store and then dispatches an `AddTodoAction` with the input text.
+As you can see above, the `sendInputToStore` function is called whenever the user presses `Enter` or clicks the "Add" button.
+This function uses the `useStore` hook to get a reference to the store, and then dispatches an `AddTodoAction` with the input text.

 A simplified version of the `sendInputToStore` could simply use the store's `dispatch`
 method: